hedyhli/outline.nvim/README.md

   },

   outline_items = {
-    -- Whether to highlight the currently hovered symbol (high cpu usage) highlight_hovered_item = true,
+    -- Whether to highlight the currently hovered symbol and all direct parents highlight_hovered_item = true,
-    -- Show extra details with the symbols (lsp dependent) show_symbol_details = true,
+    -- Show extra details with the symbols (lsp dependent) as virtual next show_symbol_details = true,
-    -- Show line numbers of each symbol next to them.
+    -- Show corresponding line numbers of each symbol on the left column as -- virtual text, for quick navigation when not focused on outline.
     -- Why?
 See this comment:
     -- https://github.com/simrat39/symbols-outline.nvim/issues/212#issuecomment-1793503563
     show_symbol_lineno = false,
   },

-  -- Options for outline guides. guides = {
+  -- Options for outline guides which help show tree hierarchy of symbols guides = {
     enabled = true,
     markers = {
-      bottom = '└',
+      -- It is recommended for bottom and middle markers to use the same number -- of characters to align all child nodes vertically. bottom = '└',
       middle = '├',
       vertical = '│',
-      horizontal = '─',
     },
   },

   symbol_folding = {
     -- Depth past which nodes will be folded by default autofold_depth = nil,
-    -- Automatically unfold hovered symbol
+    -- Automatically unfold currently hovered symbol
     auto_unfold_hover = true,
     markers = { '', '' },
   },